 Example 2: a dragon charges your level 40 knight. raw damage is 300 force damage.
 He has 200 armor vs force damage which is amazing (armor vs force is the toughest to accumulate).
 This means the damage is halved twice, to 75. then reduced by 20.
 So he takes 55 damage.

 Example 3: a dragon charges your level 40 priest. he is dead.

 One of the consequences of the above is that a monk for example (who will never have a great armor rating), better not try and fist fight an ogre, unless he has a very high evasion and good health to survive at least one hit and retreat and be healed.
-Armor Class in DnD works different: it describes if/whether you will be hit.
-My armor class instead describes what happens when you are hit.
+Armor Class in DnD for example works differently: it describes if/whether you will be hit.
+The armor class in DoC instead describes what happens WHEN you are hit.

 BASE SPEED AND ATTACK SPEED

 a) How fast you can move, or to be precise how long you are inactive after you moved.
 The base speed is displayed in your character sheet.